mehdiborji/methylation/README.md

 ### Splitting fastq, barcode aggregation, correction and cell calling

+- The first step is to do some preprocessing on the input FASTQ files.
-- The pipeline currently is harcoded with the assumption that R2 is 24nt long and has 8nt of splint adapter CAGACGCG at the beginning and reverse compliment of 10x ATAC barcodes from 9-24.
+The pipeline currently is harcoded with the assumption that R2 is 24nt long and has 8nt of splint adapter CAGACGCG at the beginning and reverse compliment of 10x ATAC barcodes from 9-24.
 These options can be modified by modifying `extract_clean_fastq` function within `methyl_utils.py` script

 The pipeline does several steps including splitting, trimming, barcode transfer from index reads into cDNA reads, potentially quality filtering reads, and collecting raw barcodes for barcode matching.